JayWood/jw-wpcli-random-posts/README.md

 In the interest of keeping this readme slim, all options have been moved [to the Wiki](https://github.com/JayWood/jw-wpcli-random-posts/wiki).

 ## Changelog

+### 1.4
+* Removed some CLI default values causing the script to complain when it shouldn't have.
+* Cleaned up get_post_content() a bit.
+* Ignore some PHPCS complaints about @unlink
+* Small message updates.
+* Some PHPCS fixes ( alignment, assignments, etc.. )

 ### 1.3
 * Changed ipsum generator to loripsum.net, fixes #11